- Latin: air, breath, spirit

 Since I became a displaced migrant as a child I never grew roots again, I had no other choice but to accepted that life changes.

-The experienced lack of belonging to my people, to my family and to a home brought about a painful separation but also freedom and clarity about the danger within the human idea of belonging, which has been formed by our political, historical, religious, social, cultural, national and other controlling concepts.
+The experienced lack of belonging to my people, to my family and to a home brought about a painful separation but also freedom and clarity about the possibility to get lost within the human idea of belonging, to a political, historical, religious, social, cultural, national and other controlling concepts.

 All day I think about it, then at night I say it.
 Where did I come from, and what am I supposed to be doing?
 I have no idea.
 My soul is from elsewhere, I’m sure of that, and I intend to end up there. – Rumi